MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-count-adjust-reclassify.md

 4. Post the journal without changing any quantities.

-The quantities in the item ledger (item entries) and the quantities in the warehouse (warehouse entries) are now once again the same for these items, and the program has updated the last counting date of the item or stockkeeping unit.
+The quantities in the item ledger (item entries) and the quantities in the warehouse (warehouse entries) are now once again the same for these items, and application has updated the last counting date of the item or stockkeeping unit.

 ## <a name="to-perform-cycle-counting"></a>To perform cycle counting
 Although you count all items in inventory at least once a year, you may have decided to count some items more often, perhaps because they are more valuable, or because they are very fast movers and a large part of your business.
 For this purpose, you can assign special counting periods to those items.